mark-khurana/mark-khurana.github.io/README.md

-# Welcom to by personal page!
+# Welcome to my personal page!

 The formatting is taken from [here](http://rmarkdown.rstudio.com/rmarkdown_websites.html).